khoerol/About-me/README.md

-- 👋 Hi, I’m @khoerol
+- 👋 Hi, there!
-- 👀 I’m interested in molecular biology and evolutionary biology.
-I also have interest in design and photography.
+- 👀 I study about molecular and evolutionary biology.
-- 📫 How to reach me: email me to mkanam2@gmail.com / khoerolanam@outlook.com
+- 📫 Reach me at mkanam2@gmail.com / khoerolanam@outlook.com